-To replace a Social Security card for a child:
+To replace an SSN card for a child:

 - U.S. citizenship if you have not established the child's U.S. citizenship with us.